Dear Charleston Conference Speaker,

 Here is a checklist of things that you really need to know:

-1) There will be a laptop, microphone, data projection unit and Internet access in each meeting room.
+1) There will be a laptop, microphone, LCD projector, and Internet access in each meeting room.
 All rooms will be set up theater style to accommodate the maximum attendees.
 We do not reset rooms after presentations because of time and expense.
-If you need other equipment, please let us know by completing our online Equipment Request Form by Friday, September 29.
+If you need other equipment, please let us know by completing our online Equipment Request Form by Friday, September 28.
 Only submit one request per session.
 The equipment requests are very important for your talk to go smoothly.
 If you do not turn in your request in a timely fashion, we can’t be sure that we will be able to obtain the equipment.

 If you have a special circumstance that you feel would qualify you for a reduced rate, please contact Leah Hinds.